Skip to content

 Project Layout

-server/ Shared API handlers, middleware, libs, and Durable Objects (called from route modules)
+apps/web/server/ Shared API handlers, middleware, libs, and Durable Objects

 packages/db/ Shared D1 schema, migrations, seed data, and DB helpers